VeronicaG24/Assignment2_exp/README.md

         Define concreteCallback function for action execution:
             Handle 'rotate' action
             If msg.name is "rotate":
-                Loop until flag is false:
+                Loop until flag is true:
                     Calculate error as the absolute difference between marker_center_x and width_camera Create and publish a Twist message to rotate the robot Check if error is below the pixel_thr threshold:
+                        If so, stop rotation
+                        Set the flag variable to false
-                        If so, stop rotation and exit loop
+                        Publish a Twist message to stop rotation exit loop Set the flag variable to true

             Handle 'goto_waypoint' and 'come_back' actions
             Else if msg.name is "goto_waypoint" or "come_back":
                 Log appropriate action message based on msg.name Create and configure SimpleActionClient for move_base
+                Create the MoveBaseGoal object
                 Wait for action server to start
+                Set the orientation of the goal target to 1.0 Check if the third parameter of msg is "wp1":
+                  If so, set target position coordinates for waypoint 1 Check else if the third parameter of msg is "wp2":
+                  If so, set target position coordinates for waypoint 2 Check else if the third parameter of msg is "wp3":
+                  If so, set target position coordinates for waypoint 3 Check else if the third parameter of msg is "wp4":
+                  If so, set target position coordinates for waypoint 4 Check else if the third parameter of msg is "wp0":
+                  If so, set target position coordinates for waypoint 0

-                Define and send target position based on msg parameters Wait for the goal to be achieved or aborted
+            Wait for the goal to be achieved or aborted

             Log action completion message
+            Return a boolean true as returned value

     Define main function:
         Initialize ROS